xtc2008/Project1-Pokemon_Pokedex/README.md

 # pokemon-pokedex

 Interactive Pokemon Pokedex which provided detailed information for each of the original 151 pokemon.
-Setup is created to pull all available pokemon from the pokemonAPI.
+Setup is created to pull all available pokemon from the PokemonAPI.

 ## Building and running on localhost